 Susan didn’t much care that she couldn’t have children.
 She was intersex, and had known from early on that there was no possibility of her ever birthing a child.
-Her mother had mentioned this after the second or third of her miscarriages, when she was still emotionally recovering.
+Her mother had mentioned this after the second or third of her own miscarriages, before Isadore was finally born, and when she was still emotionally recovering.
 They’d shared a long talk about the mechanics of it all, and five-year-old Susan had walked away almost comfortable with the closed-off possibility.
 She threw a baby doll out the window and looked intently at the non-privates of her Barbies.

 So for Susan, the baby issue was a closed book.
 But after her own miscarriage, Isadore was incensed.
 She wanted revenge on her family’s genetics.
 She hadn’t even planned for or necessarily wanted the baby that she’d lost, but now that nature had challenged her, she wanted to be built to last.